Meet the Teams - Metal work

 Bob

-Bob is very much into engineering having once been a farm manager on a large estate, and as such can put his hands to anything involving our Metalwrok team.
+Bob is very much into engineering having once been a farm manager on a large estate, and as such can put his hands to anything involving our Metalwork team.
 Bob is also a very good painter and occasional helps out with the Painting and Prep team.

 Former members: